 Five Genie group channels can be set to the wireless Beltpack.
 Each Genie group channel can be selected to open the talk/listen path.
-The simultaneous talk/listen function also provides, there are four talk/listen paths for the BP850S, two audio paths for the BP850.
-These features provide level control for each audio path.
+The simultaneous talk/listen function also provides, there are four simultaneous Genie group channels for the BP851, two simultaneous Genie group channels for the BP850.
+These features provide level control for each Genie group channel.